nitefood/asn/README.md

 - It is possible to search by **organization name** in order to retrieve a list of IPv4/6 network ranges related to a given company.
 A multiple choice menu will be presented if more than one organization matches the search query.

 - It is possible to search for **ASNs matching a given name**, in order to map the ASNs for a given organization.

+- Lookup data can be integrated by third party tools by choosing **JSON output** and parsing the results externally, turning the script into a lookup API endpoint.

 Screenshots for every lookup option are below.